KSR Bengaluru–Ernakulam Intercity Express

-The 12677 / 12678 KSR Bengaluru–Ernakulam Intercity Superfast Express is an daily intercity superfast express train which runs daily between K.S.R Bengaluru City Junction and Ernakulam Junction via Hosur.
+The 16377 / 16378 KSR Bengaluru–Ernakulam Intercity Express is a daily intercity express train which runs daily between K.S.R Bengaluru City Junction and Ernakulam Junction via Hosur.

 History

 In the railway budget of the year 1997–98, a plan was proposed to introduce a superfast train between Coimbatore and Bangalore.
 On 15 April 1998, Bangalore–Coimbatore Intercity Express train was inaugurated as Train no: 2677.
 In the year 2008, the service was extended till Ernakulam as Train no: 12677 after few temporary runs.

 Train information

 The train is hauled by an Erode (EDDX or EDE) or Arakkonambased WAP-4 throughout the journey.
 Before the commissioning of electrification of the Bengaluru (Baiyyappanahalli) - Salem line on 2 July 2022, the train used to be hauled by a Golden Rock based WDP-4D (earlier Erode-based), WDG-4 or WDP-4B or an Erode based WDM-3D from Bangalore to Erode, and an Erode-based WAP-4 from Erode to Ernakulam.

 This train runs daily each way, as Train no: 12677 (Ernakulam Exp) departing Bangalore City Junction at 06:10hrs and reaching Ernakulam Junction at 16:55 hrs and Train no: 12678 (Bangalore Exp) departing Ernakulam Junction at 09:10 hrs and reaching Bangalore City Junction at 21:00 hrs.
 It covers a distance of 587 km in each direction.

 During the COVID-19 pandemic, the train was numbered as 02677/02678 and was hauled by a Golden Rock-based WDP4D or WDP4B throughout the journey.